baronrustamov/py_flask_blog/README.md

 # A blog site built with Flask, MySQL on AWS EB + RDS.

 ## Summary:
 This is a code-along project with "100 days of python course" on udemy.
+I added the MySQL on AWS RDS part and pytest unit-testing and circleci CI/CD.

 ## Tech stack:
 Python3, Flask, MySQL, AWS EB, RDS